CreggLab/CreggLab.github.io/recruitment/index.md

 {% include section.html %}

-**Research Assistant**<br>
-We are seeking a Research Assistant with a strong foundation in the sciences to join our team.
-This position is perfect for recent graduates aiming to gain significant neuroscience research experience before pursuing graduate studies.
-The ideal candidate will be eager to make a meaningful contribution to our research projects over a 1-2 year period, with the goal of enhancing their skills and knowledge in preparation for advanced academic pursuits.
-This job will soon be posted at the <a href="https://jobs.wisc.edu/" target="_blank" style="text-decoration: none;"><strong>UW Jobs Portal</strong></a>.

-{% include section.html %}

 **Postdoctoral Candidates**<br>
 We are recruiting postdocs!
 Ideal candidates would have expertise in one or more of the following areas: rodent stereotaxic surgery, electrophysiology, Ca<sup>2+</sup> imaging, fiber photometry, molecular biology, or data analysis.
 Interested candidates should submit their CV and a brief statement of interest (under 500 words) to <a href="mailto:jcregg@wisc.edu" style="text-decoration: none;"><strong>Jared Cregg</strong></a>.
 We encourage applications from candidates of diverse backgrounds.